 - Difficulty managing steering wheel or other controls within the car

-If you displays any of these signs, it’s imperative to avoid driving until you can get evaluated by a driving rehabilitation specialist.
+If you display any of these signs, it’s imperative to avoid driving until you can get evaluated by a driving rehabilitation specialist.

 How Your Doctor or Driving Instructor Assesses Your Ability to Drive After TBI